Waiting for an Alibi: History

 Before its release, the track had been reworked from its original recording.
 A demo of the song was recorded in early 1978 with Brian Robertson on lead guitar alongside Scott Gorham (this was before Gary Moore's return to the band).
 The song was also played at Thin Lizzy's major gig at Sydney Harbour in late 1978 where the version performed could be described lyrically as a cross-over between the original demo and the final version that was released the following year.

 When Moore left Thin Lizzy in July 1979, Midge Ure was brought in to help finish a tour of the US, becoming the first in a string of guitarists to perform the song with the band.
 He was followed by Dave Flett, Snowy White and John Sykes before Thin Lizzy split up in 1983.
 In later incarnations of the band, Vivian Campbell, Richard Fortus and Damon Johnson also performed Moore's parts.

+Critical reception

+Upon its release, Robin Smith of Record Mirror praised "Waiting for an Alibi" as the "ultimate single, unwinding like a sleepy cobra before a ton impact of dual guitars right between the eyes".
+He added that the chorus "serves as a good break between further Gary Moore onslaughts".
+Ian Birch of Melody Maker did not consider it to be "one of Lynott's stronger songs", but still believed it would chart.
+He said: "The structure is stout, if less than noteworthy, the sound clean, the musicianship astringent and Lynott's swagger as harmlessly romantic as ever, but definitely a case of could-have-done-much-better."
+Danny Baker of the NME noted the "belt of power this 45 possesses", but also did not believe it was one of Lynott's "greatest" efforts.
+He concluded: "You get the force but because of its unadventurous framework it cracks as hollow as the fabled blown egg."